 A Sprint Review is done at the end of the sprint and is used to assess the achievements during the sprint.
 It is also used to decide on what should be done in the next sprint based on the communication between the product owner and the development team.
 The team meets to address what the highlights of the sprint were and what problems were found.

-What is the XP methodology and how does it work?
+What is the XP methodology, and how does it work?

 Extreme Programming (XP) is a lightweight, efficient, low-risk, flexible, predictable, and scientific way to develop software.
 It derives its name from taking elements of traditional software engineering practices to “extreme” levels.
 XP is an Agile methodology with certain features.
 It is designed to work with projects that aren’t sharply constrained by the existing computing environment, and where a reasonable job of executing tests can be done in a fraction of a day.

 XP works best for small to midsize teams developing software working in the midst of vague or fast changing requirements.
-During development process, the team builds a full version of the system approximately every 6-8 weeks.
-XP uses expeditious feedback and effective communication to get the most of delivered value via:
+During the development process, the team builds a full version of the system approximately every 6-8 weeks.
+XP uses expeditious feedback and effective communication to get the most of the delivered value via:

 - specific planning approach